VisualFP/docs/SA/design_concept/content/poc/options.typ

 == UI Frameworks <ui-framework-options>

-VisualFP requires external technologies to implement a UI; the backend logic and a compiler platform to translate the visual code representation to Haskell code.
+VisualFP requires external technologies to implement a UI, the backend logic and a compiler platform to translate the visual code representation to Haskell code.